EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 10. [Revisions](https://github.com/EmiliaPsacharopoulos/Formatting/tree/main/Revisions)

 ## Project Overview
-Paragraphs here:
-Cited from the [Open Dynamic Robot Initiative Entry Point](https://open-dynamic-robot-initiative.github.io/), "this project originated in an effort to build a low cost and low complexity actuator module using brushless motors that can be used to build different types of torque controlled robots with mostly 3D printed and off-the-shelves components."

-- Motivations (ie. for making the github page and from the previous research).
-Mainly making a US version that is easier to follow and with potential design improvements.
-Also, documenting our summer work
-- Images of our completed robot.
-- State research team (affiliation with UofM)
+We are apart of a robotics based research team at the University of Michigan.
+Our 2021 summer focus is to implement our version of the New York University's Open Dynamic Robot Initiative 8 degree of freedom quadruped robot, a low cost (~$8,000) and torque controlled modular system made primarily from 3D printed parts.
+We plan to contribute to this research initiative by documenting our process (via GitHub, YouTube, and a project report), revising existing procedures, and designing new capabilities.

 ## Links
 - Our YouTube Channel